 - What is a virtual call center?

-- How do you manage a virtual call center?
+- How does a virtual call center work?

-- How do you set up a virtual call center solution?
+- How to set up a virtual call center for your business?

 What is a virtual call center?

-A virtual call center is similar to an onsite call center, except with a virtual call center, the care agents aren't physically present at a company office.
-Instead, agents provide customer service offsite — resolving cases from any location, as long as it has a reliable internet connection.
+A virtual call center is very similar to an onsite call center, except for the fact that the agents aren't physically present at a company office.
+Instead, agents provide customer service offsite — resolving user issues from the comfort of their homes or preferred workspaces.

 A virtual call center for inbound and outbound calls can be hosted in the cloud, enabling you to serve your customers from anywhere in the world, regardless of where they’re located or what time zone they’re in.

 With virtual call center models such as CCaaS (Contact Center as a Service), the whole ecosystem of call center agents and their managers stays connected by leveraging cloud-based call center software.
 Using a voice-over-internet protocol (VoIP) phone system, agents can connect with callers across the globe.
 The phone system works in sync with other software and CRM integrations — unifying channels to provide a single, centralized source of data for agents.